AlgoLab/forgenom_summerschool2025/index.md

 <img class="img-fluid" src="assets/img/ischia1.png" alt="Ischia picture">

 Welcome to the 2025 Summer School and Hackathon.
-The event will be organized in the beautiful Ischia, Summer 2025.
+The event will be organized in the beautiful Ischia, Summer 2025 at the [Hotel Continental Ischia](https://www.hotelcontinentalischia.it/en/).

 ### PhD School on Modern Bioinformatics towards Pangenomics